varkxel/varkxel.github.io/utopia/entry1.md

 This has the effect of adding extra detail into the terrains, making it look more natural instead of just being rolling hills and valleys.

-An example of Simplex Fractal Noise:
+An example of Simplex Fractal Noise (as Fractal Brownian Motion):

 ![Simplex Fractal Noise](./entry1/fractal_simplex_noise_example.png)